kieran-woodrow/EduGo-Flutter-App/README.md

 # EduGo-Flutter-App
-This repo is just a link to the repo the code was hosted on
+This repo is a link to the repository the code was hosted on.

 # Repository
 https://github.com/COS301-SE-2021/EduGo